mudarthc/CS1XA3/Assign1/README.md

 Then the user can put all uncommited changes into changes.log.
 Next user can put all lines with #TODO into a file todo.log.
 Also the user can place all haskell errors into error.log.

+# Challenges
+Creating special features in the script.

+# How I overcame

+Implemented various useful features that i would use on a day to day basic for example :

-Another feature is after updating these files the user can open and view any file.
+A feature is after updating these files the user can open and view any file.
 After opening the file the user is shown the number of lines in that file.
 The next feature is that the user can grep a specific word or phrase and then put the line and location into a file named "file".
-The next feature is that the user can add to git, commit with a commit message as prompted, and git push, with the input "push".
+The last feature is that the user can add to git, commit with a commit message as prompted, and git push, with the input "push".